-For those that dream of packing up their belongings and moving to Europe, Germany has a very real attraction.
-It is not only their fun loving spirit, detailed eye for engineering and love for hearty food and beer that draws Brits to live in the country.
-Germany enjoys a fantastic quality of life, with some sources suggesting that it is in the top ten within the entire world.
+For those that dream of packing up their belongings and moving to Europe, Germany is often an attractive option.
+It’s not only their fun loving spirit and love for hearty food and good beer that draws Brits to live in the country, but also the fantastic quality of life and fairly cheaper prices.

-In the rest of this article we will seek to provide more details on these discrepancies and help you to understand the real potential cost of making the move overseas and living in Germany.
+As with any country, there are wide discrepancies in costs between living in popular cities and the cheaper alternatives.
+In the rest of this article we will seek to provide more details on these discrepancies and help you understand the real potential cost of making the move overseas and living in Germany.

-Compare My Move have studies figured released by statistics website Numbeo and have discovered that overall living costs in Germany are as a general rule 1.57% lower in Germany than they are in the UK.
-Although there are a number of stats that bring the cost of living in Germany closer to those of living in the UK, some key figures such as the average cost of rent being 15.76% lower in Germany and other costs such as restaurant prices being 15.41% lower lead to Germany being a reasonably more affordable country to live in than the UK.
+Compare My Move have studied figures released by statistics website Numbeo and have discovered that overall living costs in Germany are actually 4.03% higher than they are in the UK (not including rent).
+Although there are a number of stats that bring the cost of living in Germany closer to those in the UK, such as the average cost of rent which is actually 3.78% lower in Germany.

 Living expenses such as healthcare and monthly bills also differ between the two countries.
-For example, healthcare is free under the NHS and is paid for by the taxpayer.
-In Germany they have a state run healthcare scheme but it is run in a different way, with each employed person paying up to 14.6% of their total salary to opt-in to the healthcare scheme.
+For example, healthcare in the UK is free under the NHS and is paid for by the taxpayer.
+In Germany, they have a state run healthcare scheme but it’s run in a different way, with each employed person paying up to 14.6% of their total salary to opt-in to the healthcare scheme.

 However, you can opt out of the scheme and use private health insurance separately.
-When it comes to monthly bills including electricity, heating, cooling, water and garbage figures show that on average these cost around 25% more in Germany in than in the UK.
+When it comes to monthly bills, including electricity, heating, cooling, water and garbage, figures show that, on average, these cost around 37% more in Germany than in the UK.

-Working out the cost of everyday living will give you a much better idea as to whether moving to Germany is a very real and affordable option.
-To do this you must understand three main costs associated with living in the country, these include the cost of rent or purchasing a property, the cost of bills and utilities and the often overlooked cost of paying for everyday items such as groceries and dining out.
+Working out the cost of everyday living will give you a much better idea as to whether or not moving to Germany is an affordable option for you.
+To do this, you must understand three main costs associated with living in the country: the cost of renting or purchasing a property, the cost of bills and utilities and the cost of paying for everyday items.

-The exact cost of these everyday purchase vary widely depending on where you live and therefore where you purchase them.
-Costs in the major cities are likely to be higher than in more rural locations or smaller towns and cities.
-Below we highlight the average cost of some of the most popular items you may purchase and the average cost you may expect to pay for them, according to Numbeo data.
+The exact cost of these everyday purchases varies widely depending on where you live and also at which stores you purchase them.
+Costs in major cities are likely to be higher than in rural locations or smaller towns.
+Below we highlight the average cost of some of the most popular items you may purchase and the average cost you may expect to pay for them according to Numbeo data.

 Chicken Breasts 1kg